jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 When you do this, you have ruled out the use of certain tactics while the opponent knows no such limits.
 This is fine and acceptable in contests where there is nothing on the line.
 But when life or liberty or at stake, this is poor leadership.

-The second instance where sensitivity to shame is a weakness is when you are facing unfavorable conditions or defeat, and you refuse to back down or change course.
-If you lead your team to slaughter and you don't have to, and the reason you won't change your mind is because of honor, it becomes a dishonorable decision.&nbsp;
+The second instance where sensitivity to shame is a weakness is when you face unfavorable conditions or defeat and refuse to back down or change course.
+If you lead your team to slaughter and you don't have to, and you won't change your mind because of honor, it becomes a dishonorable decision.&nbsp;

 **Over-solicitude for his men:&nbsp;**Another way to say this is "having too much concern for your men."
 While a lack of empathy from a leader can drain group morale and sap loyalty, Sun Tzu recognized that a good leader can't be too concerned for the well-being of his men.
-Otherwise, he will not put them in harm's way that was vital in a state of war.
+Otherwise, he will not put them in harm's way, which was vital in a state of war.

 In modern-day company culture, the equivalent of this idea would be a boss who's afraid to ask his employees to stay late, pick up extra work, or come in on their day off.